DavidTBelen/ARBPG/Auxiliaries/README.md

 # Auxiliaries

-This folder contains a script with the auxiliary functions that generate the tables included in the paper
+This folder contains a script with the auxiliary functions that generate the tables included in the paper.